thecsw/thecsw.github.io/articles/orgmode-css/README.md

 CSS file that you can add to your orgmode header and the output should smoother

-You can just add this line here:
+You can just add this line here or just use the bare CSS as a starting point to make your own (everyone has their own style):

 ``` {.org}
 #+HTML_HEAD: <link rel="stylesheet" href="https://sandyuraz.com/styles/org.min.css">
 ```

 Even a really little makeup can make a big difference!
-That\'s why I prefer Dior

 **Before** and **after**